gophercloud/gophercloud/CONTRIBUTING.md

 			`)
 	})

 	// Call our API operation
 	network, err := Get(fake.ServiceClient(), "d32019d3-bc6e-4319-9c1d-6722fc136a22").Extract()

 	// Assert no errors and equality
 	th.AssertNoErr(t, err)
 	th.AssertEquals(t, n.Status, "ACTIVE")
 }
 ```

-### Acceptance tests + build tags
+### Acceptance tests

 As we've already mentioned, unit tests have a very narrow and confined focus -
 they test small units of behaviour.
 Acceptance tests on the other hand have a
 far larger scope: they are fully functional tests that test the entire API of a
 service in one fell swoop.
-They don't care about unit independence or mocking
+They don't care about unit isolation or mocking
 expectations, they instead do a full run-through and consequently test how the
 entire system _integrates_ together.
 When an API satisfies expectations, it
 proves by default that the requirements for a contract have been met.